pauldougan/hello-steampipe/docs/tls-setup-01.md

 ## 3. deploy 'dev' environment

+Deploy the `dev` environment and set up the infrastructure

+`copilot env deploy -n dev`
 ```
 ✔ Proposing infrastructure changes for the hello-steampipe-dev environment.
 - Creating the infrastructure for the hello-steampipe-dev environment.               [update rollback complete]  [851.1s]